kiss-oliver/bead/doc/datapackage-design.md

     + create new package layout - with directory structure
     + unpack existing pkg for development (w/ most recent input data)
     + manage input data
-        + get input data (name, channel, version, nick)
+        + mount input data (name, channel, version, nick)
             * extract data under input/<nick>
             * register (name-uuid, version-uuid, nick) in metadata
-        + delete input data
+        + unmount input data (delete nick)
-        + rename input data (nick)
+        + rename input data (rename nick)
+        + set upgrade channel (nick, channel)
         + upgrade input data (nick[, version-uuid])
-    + create package from directory
+    + create archive from directory
-        * create archive
-    + publish package on a repository (optionally with all its dependencies)
+    + publish package as archive on a repository
     + make package available on a channel
     + export package from a repository as an archive

 - data user:
     + get data
     ? get data as okfn datapackage

+- reproducer:
+    + check [partial] reproducibility
+        * get exported data packages
+        * build a multi-package environment with
+            - input data
+            - code for non-input data
+            - script to build (snakemake?)
+            - reference output

 # Datapackage

-A datapackage is an immutable archive with annotation.
+A datapackage is an immutable archive.

+During development it is a directory with well defined layout.
+The directory layout differs from the archive layout (they have different intended uses), but tools can easily convert between the two.

 ## Archive